 - Go to Find Work and select Proposals

 Make sure you’re confident about what you bid.
 If you withdraw your proposal after you bid with a boost, you can’t submit it again (with or without boosting).
 It’s also important to know that when you withdraw a proposal that you’ve boosted, we’ll remove your proposal from the client’s list, but auction charges will still be applied as if you had not withdrawn.

 To help measure if the boosted proposals feature is helpful to users, a small number of job posts will be randomly selected as “boosted proposal placebo jobs.”
 This means that when freelancers boost their proposal, the client won’t receive any boosts on this job post and the freelancer’s Connects are not taken.
 Learn more about boosted proposal placebo auctions.

 Frequently Asked Questions

 All boosted proposal auctions run for up to seven days or until the client makes their first hire.
 If the auction is closed but the job is still open, then the boost option will not be available.
 You can still submit a proposal regularly.

 Yes, the client will still receive your proposal to review.
 It just will appear in the list of proposals below the boosted proposals.

 This is the total number of proposals that can be boosted for the job post.
-For example, there may be three slots available, meaning the top three bidders at any time will appear at the top of the list.
+For example, there are four slots available, meaning the top four bidders at any time will appear at the top of the list.